 These include lung, breast, genito-urinary, gastrointestinal, gynecological, central nervous system, head and neck and hematological malignancies.

 Experience in pediatric radiation oncology is gained through a 3-month rotation at Children’s Hospital of Pittsburgh of UPMC.
 Minimum number of cases is met during this rotation.
 Residents also are responsible for participating in the weekly pediatric tumor board and will rotate with a Pediatric Medical Oncologist during this rotation.

 The physics rotation emphasizes the clinical application of principles learned in the didactic course.
-It is a four-week rotation that is usually in the second year of training.
-Residents spend time in dosimetry/treatment planning and become familiar with the simulators and treatment machines.
-Quality assurance procedures are observed firsthand.
-During this rotation they are involved in treatment planning and physics quality assurance procedures.
+It is a four-week rotation in the third year of training (PGY 4).
+Residents spend time in dosimetry/treatment planning and become familiar with the simulators and treatment machines and physics quality assurance procedures.
 In this environment, teaching is done on a one-to-one basis.
-Ample opportunities for physics research will be provided during the third year research rotation.
-Residents may opt to participate in a clinical physics research project as well.

 The research rotation aims at developing the skills necessary to plan, conduct and critically review research.
 The faculty will teach the residents research design, statistics and critical review of literature and assists in the selection of research topics for development.
 Tumor registry, research meetings, the radiobiology and physics research programs, state-of-the-art research facilities and staff all offer research opportunities to the residents.
 Residents will be required to engage in faculty supervised research projects, either laboratory, physics or clinical.
 Project results will be suitable for publication and presentation at local, state, or national meetings.
 The institution supports and funds the research initiative and provides funding for resident travel to meetings.